 Steve and Tom Tinsman from Austin Texas wanted a stout

 street engine.
-Bruce had been pushing the compression higher and higher
+I had been pushing the compression higher and higher

-on his Edelbrock headed pump gas combinations and decided to go
+on my Edelbrock headed pump gas combinations and decided to go

 a little further this time.
 11.43 Cr.
 In California the highest pump gas octane is 91.